 It’s even at a higher altitude than the restaurant of the Eiffel tower.
 In addition to a luxury five-course dinner, there is always room for lunch, ‘highest’ tea or drinks.
 Don’t forget to go out onto the spectacular city balcony and enjoy the view.

-Encore by Simonis
+3. Have a feast at Encore by Simonis

 Located in the harbour of Scheveningen, I ate one of my favourite meals at Encore by Simonis.
 With an Asian cuisine influence, their speciality is serving daily fresh fish and meat.